-From molten lava and frigid icy planets to bizarre places that rain rubies and sapphires and water-covered worlds, the possibilities of new worlds for the planet-hunter to discover are limitless.
-Every time something new is coming up leaving us in awe.
-All planets are unique in their own way hence to get a glimpse of this ever-surprising solar system, its time to join the NASA scientists.
+From molten lava and frigid, icy planets to bizarre places that rain rubies and sapphires and water-covered worlds, the possibilities of new worlds for the planet-hunter to discover are limitless.
+Every time something new comes up, leaving us in awe.
+All planets are unique in their own way; hence to get a glimpse of this ever-surprising solar system, it’s time to join the NASA scientists.

-The NASA TV coverage will start with the overview and discussion of TESS from Sunday, 11th April.
+The NASA TV coverage will start with the overview and discussion of TESS on Sunday, 11th April.

-Apart from NASA astronauts, a group of very reputed and expert scientists and astronauts from all over the world will join the meeting at 11 a.m. to talk about NASA Social Mission Overview.
-NASA has published the list of the discussions on their website. which can be found here.
+Apart from NASA astronauts, a group of very reputed and expert scientists and astronauts worldwide will join the meeting at 11 a.m. to talk about NASA Social Mission Overview.
+NASA has published the list of the discussions on their website, which can be found here.

-On Monday, April 16 TESS will be launched in search for exoplanets.
+On Monday, April 16, TESS will be launched in search of exoplanets.
 Prior to it, there will be a program called,

 From 6 p.m. the launch coverage will begin.
 Ultimately, at 6:32 p.m.
 TESS will be launched.
 TESS will launch on a SpaceX Falcon 9 rocket from Space Launch Complex 40 at Cape Canaveral Air Force Station in Florida.